Akash-116/Redplag2/README.md

-# RedPlagProject
+# Project RedPlag

-# What we have implemented so far
+# What we have implemented so far :

 * Signup and Login Pages
 * User Authentication and strictly no access for unauthorized user